How to save on health care expenses

 Back in the ’80s, the first piece that I wrote for syndicated personal finance writer Sylvia Porter was about the growth of a relatively new type of insurance plan, the HMO, or Health Maintenance Organization.
 At the time, the HMO was considered an innovative way to curb health care costs.

 Clearly, that didn’t pan out.
-More than 30 years later, those costs continue to soar—with the average American household spending $5,000 on health care in 2018, including insurance premiums, out-of-pocket costs, drugs, medical services, and supplies.
+More than 30 years later, those costs continue to soar—with the average American household spending $5,193 on health care in 2019, including insurance premiums, out-of-pocket costs, drugs, medical services, and supplies.
 (Note that figure includes the almost 40% of Americans on government programs such as Medicare and the recently expanded Medicaid.
 Families with market-based insurance policies pay much more.)
-As is often pointed out, we pay more for health care than people in any other country, and the expense weighs especially heavily on Americans because these costs have grown much faster than workers’ overall income gains.
+As is often pointed out, we pay more for health care than people in any other country, and the expense weighs especially heavily because these costs have grown much faster than American workers’ overall income gains.

 Fund your FSA or HSA